Timing-based mass measurement of exotic long-lived particles at the FCC-ee: The simulation setup

 The model of interest is implemented in the \verb+SM_HeavyN_LO+ \cite{Atre:2009rg,Alva:2014gxa,Degrande:2016aje} UFO, and signal samples were generated with \verb+MG5aMC@NLO+ \cite{Alwall:2014hca}.
 The masses of the heavy neutrinos $N_{2}$ and $N_{3}$ were set to 10 TeV, and all of the mixing terms were set to zero, except for the mixing between the muon and the HNL named as $N_{1}$ in the model.
 The associated production of a muon (anti)neutrino and the heavy neutrino $N_{1}$ was simulated, with the $N_{1}$ directly decayed into a muon and a quark-antiquark pair in the MG5 process card, so as to have the correct decay kinematics.

-A scan was performed over the mass of $N_{1}$ between 5 and 85 GeV.
-For each mass a scan on the couplings was performed in a range going from the minimal coupling yielding at least one event decaying within 2.5 meters from the centre of the detector for the full FCC-ee Z-pole statistics, and a coupling squared of $5\times10^{-4}$ which is excluded by existing experiments.
-The LHE files generated with \verb+MG5aMC@NLO+ are hadronised with \verb+PYTHIA8+ \cite{Sjostrand:2014zea} and then fed into the \verb+DELPHES+ \cite{deFavereau:2013fsa} fast simulation of the IDEA Detector, based on the official data cards used for the "Winter2023" production of backgrounds \cite{winter2023setup}.
+We performed a scan of the mass of $N_{1}$ between 5 and 85 GeV.
+For each mass, coupling values were simulated in a range going from the minimal coupling yielding at least one event decaying within 2.5 meters from the centre of the detector for the full FCC-ee Z-pole statistics, and a coupling squared of $5\times10^{-4}$ which is excluded by existing experiments.
+The LHE files generated with \verb+MG5aMC@NLO+ are hadronised with \verb+PYTHIA8+ \cite{Sjostrand:2014zea} and then fed into the \verb+DELPHES+ \cite{deFavereau:2013fsa} fast simulation of the IDEA Detector, based on the official data cards used for the ``Winter2023" production of backgrounds \cite{winter2023setup}.

-For the backgrounds from $Z$ decays, the official samples produced by the central software group for the FCC PED studies under the tag "Winter2023" were used \cite{winter2023samples}.
+For the backgrounds from $Z$ decays, the official samples produced by the central software group for the FCC PED studies under the tag ``Winter2023" were used \cite{winter2023samples}.
 The irreducible background from the four-fermion process $ e^+e^-\rightarrow \mu \nu j j $ was produced at LO with \verb+MG5aMC@NLO+, and passed through the same \verb+PYTHIA8+-\verb+DELPHES+ chain as the signal events.